ssowerby/relaxation-site/content/services/mindset.md

 title: Social Anxiety
 order: 4
 ---
+Is social anxiety affecting your day to day life, stopping you from making friends, climbing the career ladder or having fun?
+Find out how hypnosis can help you. <!--more-->

 Maybe it's work events that send a hot flush to your cheeks and make your palms begin to sweat.
 It could be the thought of dinner with friends (even the ones you really like) starts your heart racing.
 Imagine what it could be like to **feel calm and relaxed** (maybe even excited) about upcoming social events?
 Not caring too much about what you might say or do or how other people perceive you.
 Enjoying being in groups of people, **being in the moment** more often and not giving yourself a hard time.<!--more-->

 How many of these questions can you answer yes to?